The JEI J72 console organ

 Winter 1972.
 The organ pictured is said to be a J71 (three manual) but is in a fact a double manual J72.

-The Jennings J72 organ was effectively a J70 double manual in console format, a 50 watt amplifier and 13-note pedal board built in, bench seat required.
+The Jennings J72 organ was effectively a in console format, a 50 watt amplifier and 13-note pedal board built in, bench seat required.
 As the picture above indicates, the hope was to sell the J72 with a Pulsation unit - the Jennings version of the Vox Gyrotone.
-That Tom was emulating Vox on a broader level is clear not only from the fact that the latter had brought to market "home/club organ" versions of the Riviera 400 and Continental 300/301 in late 1971, but had display sets specially made up in white to exhibit at trade shows.
+That Tom was emulating Vox on a broader level is clear not only from the fact that the latter had brought to market "home/club organ" versions of the Riviera 400 and Continental 300/301 in late 1971, but that display sets were specially made up in white to exhibit at trade shows.

 Some adverts indicate that the J72 had a twin-speed rotating speaker - either a species of the TS-series "Pulsators" offered by Jennings, or perhaps a full-blown P0.1 Pulsation unit.